kaseymccormick/cetchall/computer_setup.md

 When it's time for a new computer it's easier to follow a checklist then try and remember tools used to.
 This is my computer setup for future knowledge.
 Better to have it and not need it than vise versa.
+Allong with common addons for diferent language projects

 ## Oh my Zsh
 `$ sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`